adamamata/next-learning/README.md

 ## Findings:
 - Routing is file based
-- Nested routing = parent page goes in 'pages' folder, create new folder for child pages.
-Example: /blog = './pages/blog.js', /blog/first = './pages/blog/first.js'
+- Nested routing = all pages with endpoint /blog go in the 'blog' folder.
+The root page is index.js